-When using studio equipment and clay products it essential to follow the studio guidelines and rules for the safety of you, staff and our customers.
+When using studio equipment and clay products it is essential to follow the studio guidelines and rules for your safety, and the safety of our staff and customers.

 + - Touching

 If it is not yours, don't touch it, EVER!
 This includes pots, tools, glazes, supplies, etc.

 + - Cleaning

 Your workspace must be cleaned and all your supplies put away before you leave the studio.
 This includes work surfaces, wheels, tools, equipment, towels, floor, etc.

 Music is a personal choice, plan on using headphones to play your music while you work.
 If the studio is playing music, you have the right to request that it is turned off while you are here.